-Australia’s first quantum tech start-up completes initial seed round.
+Australia's first quantum technology start-up completes initial seed round.
 Three global technology funding giants have invested in Q-CTRL, Australia’s first venture-capital-backed quantum technology company, established by the University of Sydney’s Professor Michael Biercuk.

 Sequoia China, a leading investment firm, is adept at partnering with winners in technology having worked closely with some of the world's most successful companies.
 DCVC is a newer but no less impressive Silicon Valley fund focused on AI and deep technology.
 It was one of the earliest investors in quantum computing hardware manufacturer, Rigetti, and its founding team has been investing in quantum technologies for almost two decades.

 "This is a very exciting investment from some of the world's most experienced and knowledgeable venture capitalists," said Q-CTRL founder and CEO, Professor Michael Biercuk, head of the University's Quantum Control Laboratory.